FairwindsOps/insights-docs/docs/features/insights-cli.md

 Note that the folder `app-groups` must exists.

-#### Adding App-Groups
+#### Adding App Groups
-When pushing App-Groups to Insights, the CLI expects a directory structure like the following:
+When pushing App Groups to Insights, the CLI expects a directory structure like the following:
 ```
 .
 +-- app-groups